tomatohammado/gatsby-demo/README.md

 - [ ] Deploy to Netlify
 - [ ] Infinite Scrolling for Blog Posts
 - [ ] Less important for this demo, but update site info in `gatsby-config.js` and `package.json`
+- [ ] determing what to call the properties of frontmatter

 ## Deploy